Skip to main content

 • monetization

-The monetization of the game is criticized as a blatant cash grab, overshadowing its decent art and music with a lack of quality content.
+The monetization strategy of the game is widely criticized as a blatant cash grab, overshadowing its decent art style and music.
+Players feel that the focus on profit over quality detracts from the overall experience.

 • “Super lame cash grab game for awful content producers.”